Permaculture is a design system, modeled on nature offering powerful insight into how we might co-ordinate a global crisis response.

 - Permaculture design course

 schools/ adults/ communities

-- Ones school Planet, permaculture in school and community
+- One School One Planet, permaculture in schools and communities

 - Wales, Uganda, Rwanda, Kenya

 Sector39 colleagues run a range of courses, short and long all within a wider permaculture curriculum:

 - Organic horticulture training